stardust-crusaders-x/nyxNOVA/README.md

 ### *"nyxNOVA merges cutting-edge lunar cartography with intelligent rover navigation, paving the way for next-generation lunar exploration.
 Our solution harnesses the power of AI to decode the moon's enigmatic terrain and chart safe passages for future missions."*

-## 🌟 Key Features
+### Features:

-### - Celestial Sentinel: Our AI-powered lunar detective scans the lunar surface, unveiling hidden craters and boulders with unprecedented precision.
+ - Celestial Sentinel: Our AI-powered lunar detective scans the lunar surface, unveiling hidden craters and boulders with unprecedented precision.
-### - Cosmic Pathfinder: Crafting safe routes through the moon's treacherous south polar region, our navigation system ensures rovers can traverse the lunar landscape with confidence.
+ - Cosmic Pathfinder: Crafting safe routes through the moon's treacherous south polar region, our navigation system ensures rovers can traverse the lunar landscape with confidence.
-### - Lunar Laboratory: Strategic pit stops for scientific exploration are seamlessly integrated into our navigation plans, maximizing the scientific yield of each mission.
+ - Lunar Laboratory: Strategic pit stops for scientific exploration are seamlessly integrated into our navigation plans, maximizing the scientific yield of each mission.

 ## Installation